Mangok Mathiang: Charlotte Hornets and Greensboro Swarm (2017–2018)

 After going undrafted in the 2017 NBA draft, Mathiang played for the Charlotte Hornets during the 2017 NBA Summer League.
 In the five games played for the Hornets during the Orlando Summer League, he averaged 4.4 points and 5.0 rebounds in 17.2 minutes per game for the team off the bench.
 On 2 August 2017, Mathiang signed a two-way contract with the Hornets.
 Under the terms of the deal, he split the 2017–18 season with the Hornets and their NBA G League affiliate, the Greensboro Swarm.
-He played just 20 minutes at the NBA level, becoming the fifth Sudanese-born player to appear in a NBA game, joining Manute Bol, Deng Gai, Luol Deng, and Thon Maker.
+He played just 20 minutes at the NBA level, becoming the fifth Sudanese-born player to appear in an NBA game, joining Manute Bol, Deng Gai, Luol Deng, and Thon Maker.
 He spent most of his time in the G League.
 There, with the Swarm, he averaged 10.8 points, 9.2 rebounds, and 1.4 blocks in 25.3 minutes per game.
 He was waived by the Hornets on 15 August 2018.

 Guerino Vanoli Basket (2018–2019)

-On 22 August 2018, Mathiang signed with Vanoli Cremona of the Lega Basket Serie A. He averaged 11.3 points and 10.2 rebounds per game, and was named Eurobasket All-Italian Serie A Honorable Mention.
+On 22 August 2018, Mathiang signed with Vanoli Cremona of the Lega Basket Serie A. He averaged 11.3 points and 10.2 rebounds per game.
 Cremona went to win its first Italian Cup ever by beating New Basket Brindisi 83–74 in the Finals.